jai-727/osu-Ranked-Map-Feed/README.md

 3. Get an osu!
 API key from https://osu.ppy.sh/p/api
 4. Run the program and follow the rest of the instructions provided by the program

 _If you're having trouble installing, you can contact me on discord at Jplayz#7492.
-Alternatively you can open a new issue on github._
+Alternatively, you can open a new issue on github._